KMarttt/LaSpot-repo/README.md

 For the SQL Stuff:
 1. Create a new database in your SQL server.
 2. Use the SQL script provided in the repository to create the required tables.
-3 Follow this order when creating the database:
     1. Admin_codes
     2. Admin
     3. Admin_log